How to Solve Your Volume Recruitment Issues, Fast

-Your TA team could increase their job adverts volume from 50 per month to 100 per month, however unfortunately the likely outcome will be increased duplicate applications with a low level of relevancy, that still need to be screened, communicated with, and ultimately rejected.
+Your Talent Acquisition (TA) team could increase their job adverts volume from 50 per month to 100 per month, however, unfortunately, the likely outcome will be increased duplicate applications with a low level of relevancy, that still need to be screened, communicated with, and ultimately rejected.

-Alternatively, you could ask your already stretched internal team to handle more work, however, an overworked TA team that are given more open jobs to fill have less time available
+Alternatively, you could ask your already stretched TA team to handle more work, however, an overworked team that is given more jobs to fill has less time available

 You could use an external recruitment agency, though such volume campaigns on contingency fees can end up costing a small fortune.
 To be honest, these common solutions generally leave you right back where you started.